Now, what am I going to do with all these tomatoes? Here are a few suggestions for fresh tomato recipes.

 - In a medium bowl combine two or three chopped tomatoes or cherry tomatoes, add salt and pepper and allow the juices to stew for at least 10 minutes.

-- Add a few tablespoons of olive oil, 2 teaspoons of balsamic, and a quarter cup of basil leaves chiffonade to the tomatoes and stir.
+- Add a few tablespoons of olive oil, 2 teaspoons of balsamic, and a quarter cup of chopped fresh basil to the tomatoes and stir.

-- Slice a french baguette into chunky one-inch slices.
+- Slice a French baguette into one-inch slices.
 (Italian bread or sourdough is excellent here, too, as long as it is not too soft.)

 - Places the bread on a cookie sheet and brush each slice with olive oil.